halyph/old-octopress-blog/source/_posts/2015-09-25-programming-languages-to-native-code.markdown

     - [RubyScript2Exe](http://www.erikveen.dds.nl/rubyscript2exe/)
     - [OCRA](http://ocra.rubyforge.org/)

-Based on the list above, **Python** has many alternative to accomplish single distribution artifact task.
+Based on the list above, **Python** has many alternatives to accomplish single distribution artifact task.
 I.e. it's better to pick Python than other alternatives.
 Also, it looks like **Ruby** has limited and poor choices, i.e. it's not suitable for this kind of task.

 ## Summary
 IMHO, **Go** has the most appealing tool chain for accomplish this task.